ryakad/squeeze/README.md

 Squeeze
 =======

-Squeeze is a python library to allow you to hook into your vcs changesets.
+Squeeze is a python library to allow you to hook into your VCS changesets performing different actions on the different file changes.
+Currently supported VCSs are git and mercurial.

 Installation
 ------------